meanbee/magecert/eav.md

 All the models inside `Mage/Eav/Model/Resource` are Mysql4 and are resource models.

-In addition `Enttity/Abstract.php` and `Entity/Setup.php`.
+In addition `Entity/Abstract.php` and `Entity/Setup.php`.

 ### Flat Versus EAV

-The EAV models are more complex, providing logic to save and load from multiple tables, whereas the flat models are relatively straightforward (traditional).
+The EAV models are more complex, providing logic to save and load from multiple tables, whereas the flat or standard models are relatively straightforward (traditional).

 Standard models mainly manage their properties with data setters and getters working with a single table.
 EAV models mainly manage their attribute models.
 Standard models only save their data to a table and load from it.
-EAV models load all (or a specific set) or attributes after loading base data and save attributes after saving data (including inserting, updating and deleting attributes).
+EAV models load all (or a specific set) attributes after loading base data and save attributes after saving data (including inserting, updating and deleting attributes).

 ### EAV Resource Model Examples